willbjames/willbjames.github.io/index.md

-In music, polyrhythms are propulsion-generating overlays according to principles of musical tension and release.
-For example, when a song is in 4/4 time, a piano player might play a polyrhythm in dotted quarter notes to generate excitement.
+In music, polyrhythms are propulsion-generating overlaid figures prescribed according to principles of musical tension and release.
+For example, in a jazz song with swung 4/4 time, a piano player might play a polyrhythmic figure of dotted quarter notes to induce excitement underneath an improvised solo.
+This two against three polyrhythm is a common one: a hemiola.

-Often, a person will listen to music while walking purposefully to their next destination, or while strolling leisurely to relax.
-In the Iola Walker system, musicians record songs with an walking listener in mind, imagining typical walking paces while playing improvised parts.
+The 'iola' walker system is a medium for writing music to be played back while the listener is walking.
+Musicians record songs with a walking listener in mind, imagining typical walking paces while playing improvised parts.
 Multiple versions of the same song are recorded with a variety of underlying polyrhythmic pulses.

-A person goes for a walk, and Iola Walker detects their walking pace.
-It then chooses, for the next section of a song, the version of the song with underlying polyrhythms closest to the listener’s walking pace.
-Iola Walker picks up footfalls using a foot-mounted IMU, processing the signals using a recurrent neural network in an android app, and outputting those signals via midi events, to be consumed by a VST plugin.
+A listener goes for a walk, and the Iola Walker app detects their walking pace.
+The iola walker app plays the next segment of the song with underlying polyrhythms closest to the listener’s walking pace.
+Iola Walker picks up footfalls using a foot-mounted accelerometer, processing the signals in real time using a recurrent neural network in an android app.
+The android app outputs a midi event for each footfall.

 ![Foot-mounted IMU for footfall detection](images/iolaShoe.png)